Ovulation induction at Texas Fertility Center New Braunfels

 Ovulation induction is the term given to the fertility medication process that may be prescribed when problems with ovulation are the cause of infertility.
 Ovulatory infertility problems include failure to ovulate or to produce fully mature eggs.
 These ovulation issues—also referred to as “anovulatory infertility”—occur in about 25 percent of infertile women.

-The most commonly used fertility medications used in ovulation induction are clomiphene citrate (Clomid, Seraphene) and letrozole (Femara).
+The most commonly used fertility medications used in inducing ovulation are clomiphene citrate (Clomid, Seraphene) and letrozole (Femara).
 These are used with women who have irregular and/or very long menstrual cycles.
 Letrozole is now considered the best first-step treatment for the majority of women with anovulatory infertility.

 Gonadotropins (Follistim, Gonal-F, Menopur) are another common type of fertility medication.
 Human chorionic gonadotropin (Ovidrel) is an injectable medication that induces the release of the egg once it is mature.